 Massage “hurts good”.
 Skilled massage therapists know how to work through those knots gently and thoroughly.
 We only go as deep as you let us.
 If people have had bruises after a massage, that is a sign that the massage went too deep, too fast.
 If you are susceptible to bruising, please let your therapist know that on your intake form.

-We have male and female therapists well trained in Swedish massage.
 If you are looking for a specific modality or training, please see our therapist’s biographies.